GambitKarambit/gambitkarambit.github.io./README.md

 -make a footer component
 -shrink the design horizontaly and palce a background image
 -cleanup for css requiered alot of unused components
+-implement coockies to track user behaviour and adjust the website acordingly
+-connect google api to show branch locations
+-apply images to bracnh contacts
+-add images to delivery page
+-(optional) put american flag siluete in background to add more detail
+-fix header logo, its showing white lines
+-in izbraukumi page implement a galery with slide show